EU leaders out of touch with normal people, Poland says

 "There will emerge, almost certainly, completely new forces which Brussels bureaucrats like to denigrate by calling them 'populist movements'.
 But for me, they're born out of democracy and they ought to be listened to," Morawiecki added.

-He was referring to antipathy toward the EU's economic and political elite, as in the 'yellow vest' movement in France or in Italy's new government, which, like Poland, is boosting money on welfare.
+He was referring to antipathy toward the EU's economic and political elite, as in the 'yellow vest' movement in France or in Italy's new government, which, like Poland, is boosting welfare spending.

 "In my opinion, the neoliberal model ought to be questioned," he said, referring to the kind of unbridled capitalism which exacerbates the gulf between rich and poor.

+The EU mainstream is also out of touch on migrants, he added.

-"All European opinion polls say the top issue for European societies are migration and terrorism ...
+"All European opinion polls say the top issues for European societies are migration and terrorism ...
 We have to listen to people's concerns," Morawiecki said.

 "Opening wide the gates of Europe is not the answer," he noted, referring to EU asylum policy.